English Speaking Counseling in Tokyo Japan

 This page lists the Center Director Dr. Douglas Berger's research activity, and this page lists the Associate Director Dr. Eames' research projects.
 Dr. Berger also sponsors The Douglas M. Berger Psychopharmacology Research Fellowship in Japan, and the Meguro Counseling Center contributes a portion of counseling proceeds to research work at the Rockefeller University Department of Neuroscience.

-The Center also conducts speaking engagements at various support groups, schools, and community organizations on counseling and psychiatric issues (i.e., how psychotherapy works, post-partum depression, child and adolescent issues, etc.), and addresses a number of mental health topics of relevance to the international community in Japan through the media of the Center's home page and related websites (refer to the links on the left margin and page bottom).
+Community Speaking.
+The Center also conducts educational speaking engagements at various support groups, schools, and community organizations on counseling and psychiatric issues (i.e., how psychotherapy works, post-partum depression, child and adolescent issues, etc.), and addresses a number of mental health topics of relevance to the international community in Japan through the media of the Center's home page and related websites (refer to the links on the left margin and page bottom).
+Please contact the Center if you wish to have the Meguro Counseling Center speak at one of your group or organizational functions.

 Professional Education.
 The Center highly values the professional standards set by the American Psychiatric Association and the therapists maintain Continuing Medical Education (or other Center-approved continuing education for non-psychiatric staff) in order to provide the highest-quality of care possible.
 Journal articles are circulated monthly, and the Center conducts in-house educational meetings and seminars for the therapy staff who attend and present research reports at numerous local and international mental-health conferences and symposia.
 Educational topics focus on the pressing needs of persons seen at the Center (i.e., treatment resistant depression, suicidality, relationship and job crises, etc.).
 Please refer to the Meguro Counseling Center Code of Ethics page for further details on our professional standards.